Question: Should I reach out to my dismissive avoidant ex or is it chasing a dismissive avoidant ex if I keep reaching out?

-Trying to figure out how an avoidant feels about you and if you should reach out is further complicated by the fact that fearful avoidant exes want you to chase them to show you miss them and want them back.
-When they pull away to see if you will chase them, it can feel like they’re not interested or pulling a slow-fade.
+Trying to figure out if an avoidant wants you to reach out is further complicated by the fact that fearful avoidants want you to chase them to show you miss them and want them back.
+When they pull away to see if you will chase them, it can feel like a fearful avoidant is not interested or pulling a slow-fade.
 But just when you think they’re not interested and stop reaching out, they hit you up and draw you back in.
 They may not even want you back but want you to chase them because it makes them feel they’re worth of love and attention.
 And some exes use pulling you close and pushing you away to control how things progress; and even to control you.

 A read on how a dismissive avoidant ex feels about you after a break-up is even harder.
 And as if that is not hard enough on it’s own, many dismissive avoidants are friends with most of their exes.
 You don’t know if they still have feelings for you and are interested, or if they’re acting friendly and polite to avoid any awkwardness or confrontation.

 And because a friendship with an ex requires less commitment and doesn’t have the same expectations and requirement of a romantic relationship, most dismissive avoidants seem more open and less avoidant.
 They’re not obligated to act in a certain way with a friend as with a romantic partner, this works perfectly for a dismissive avoidant ex.
 They can go for months without speaking or seeing a friend and it’ll not significantly affect the friendship; something they can’t do in a romantic relationship and hope to maintain the relationship.

 How do avoidants feel when you reach out?